All Quick Reads

 Assets = Use of funds

-Liabilities= Source of funds
+Liabilities = Source of funds

 Why are assets and liabilities so important?

-• How liquid is your company
+• How liquid your company is

-• How strong is your equity
+• How strong your equity position is

-• How dependent are you on external financing
+• How dependent you are on external financing

 Common mistakes when understanding

-Many founders and SMEs make typical mistakes in their thinking:
+Many founders and SMEs make similar mistakes:

-• Assets are confused with income
+• Confusing assets with income

 These misunderstandings often lead to incorrect conclusions about stability or liquidity.